 Back to School is Sooner Than You Think

 Your kids will be back in school before you know it.
 Help them prepare for the upcoming school year by scheduling an eye exam now.
-If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to West Houston Eye for a consultation and take a look at the newest selection of frames and contact lenses.
+If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to Eye Shop for a consultation and take a look at the newest selection of frames and contact lenses.